 BIOLOGY

-The Biological and Allied Health Sciences of the School of Science, Technology and Mathematics has developed seven (7) Specific Learning Objectives (SLOs) to assess 4 major programs (Biology, Field and Environmental Biology, Forensic Biology and Molecular Biology).
+The Department of Biology of the School of Health, Life Sciences and Education has developed seven (7) Specific Learning Objectives (SLOs) to assess 4 major programs (Biology, Field and Environmental Biology, Forensic Biology and Molecular Biology).

 To assess the unique features of the Biology major program (“Bachelor of Science in Biology”), the program-specific learning objectives (PSLOs) (lettered a, b, c, etc.) are listed under each appropriate SLO.
 After completing the Biology undergraduate major program, graduates will be able to: